momentum-cohort-2019-09/w1-portfolio-dawalker2017/README.md

+# **This is an assigntment from my time in Momentum Learning boot camp.
+I am currently going back through it, improving it, and adapting new methods/code/tools/etc that have helped me along the way.**

-# Build a portfolio site
+## "Build a portfolio site

 ## Directions